ARTEMIS

 About

-I am an NSF Graduate Research Fellow at CU Boulder, co-advised by Nikolaus Correll and Alessandro Roncone.
-My work centers on the reflex layer — the tactile intelligence and embedded AI that allow machines to perceive and respond to touch with human-like sensitivity.
+I'm an NSF Graduate Research Fellow at CU Boulder, co-advised by Nikolaus Correll and Alessandro Roncone, working on tactile intelligence — the touch- and proximity-sensing, embedded AI, and physical reasoning that let robots perceive and safely respond to contact.

 Get in Touch →